camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 Technically, an API release is created using the GitHub issues, PR and release features and requires:

-* A GitHub issue for the release (the scope issue)
+* A GitHub issue defining the scope of the release of teh API version
-* A "release PR" associated to this issue (setting the version) and more - see below)
+* A release PR associated to this issue (setting the version) and more - see below)
-* A GitHub release package (zip file of the whole API Sub Project repository, including API(s) and release assets)
+* A GitHub release package (zip file of the whole API repository, including API(s) and release assets)
 * A GitHub release tag with the release number "rx.y" following the API release numbering guidelines (see next section).

 ## API release numbering